Enterprise-CMCS/macpro-mdct-mfp/tests/playwright.md

 ### Run tests

-There are four options for running tests locally.
+There are six options for running tests locally.
 You can execute these commands from project root or from the `tests/` folder.

 1. `yarn test:e2e`
   - Starts the app locally and runs all tests in terminal.
 Terminates when tests complete.